There are many new people tuning in every day who don't know that.

 And yet here's the focus on Israel at the United Nations.

-Israel, widely believed to be the only nuclear power in the Middle East with around 200 warheads, but they have maintained a policy of deliberate ambiguity about their capabilities since the mid 1990s.
+Israel, widely believed to be the only nuclear power in the Middle East with around 200 warheads, but they have maintained a policy of deliberate ambiguity about their capabilities since the mid-1990s.

-Now, the UN document, which singles out Israel but makes no mention of Iran's nuclear program, drew a furious reaction from Israel who decried it as deeply flawed and hypocritical.
+Now, the UN document, which singles out Israel but makes no mention of Iran's nuclear program, drew a furious reaction from Israel, who decried it as deeply flawed and hypocritical.

 But it was U.S. backing, American backing for this resolution, which has caused the most consternation among Israeli officials and commentators.

-They interpret the move as a resounding slap at the face, which has dealt a very public blow to Israel's long accepted policy of nuclear ambiguity.
+They interpret the move as a resounding slap at the face, which has dealt a very public blow to Israel's long-accepted policy of nuclear ambiguity.

-Publicly, the Israeli government has not criticized the U.S. position, but privately officials expressed deep disappointment over the resolution, which Washington backed despite intensive Israeli efforts to block it.
+Publicly, the Israeli government has not criticized the U.S. position, but privately, officials expressed deep disappointment over the resolution, which Washington backed despite intensive Israeli efforts to block it.

-So with the Israel is supposedly an ally.
+So Israel is supposedly an ally.

-You tack this on away.
+You tack this on to win.

 You've got a major problem.